Setting Up a Meal Schedule for Hard Situations

 This often happens in the form of a funeral meal, or other family gatherings after significant life events.
 PerfectPotluck.com can be helpful for coordinating those large group meals.

 Q: Is there anything else that would be helpful to you during this time?

-Oftentimes, your friends needs will extend beyond just meals -- whether that be to have someone check in on them occassionally, or a ride to medical treatment, etc. Take the opportunity while discussing their meal needs to find out about other ways you can be of help to them.
+Oftentimes, your friend's needs will extend beyond just meals -- whether that be to have someone check in on them occasionally, or a ride to medical treatment, etc. Take the opportunity while discussing their meal needs to find out other ways you can be of help to them.